✓ Updated May 2026

 When is the absolute best time to visit Cozumel if I want to avoid crowds but still enjoy great weather?

-For a sweet spot balancing fewer crowds and fantastic weather, aim for the shoulder seasons: late April to May, or November to mid-December.
-You'll miss the peak winter rush and the intense summer heat, enjoying pleasant temperatures perfect for diving and exploring the island without feeling overwhelmed.
+For a sweet spot balancing good weather and fewer people, aim for the shoulder seasons: late April to May, or November to mid-December.
+You'll miss the peak winter rush and the intense summer heat, getting lovely sunshine and calmer seas perfect for diving and snorkeling without feeling like you're elbowing for space on the beach.

-What's the deal with 'sargassum' seaweed?
-Should I be worried about it impacting my beach vacation?
+What's the deal with 'sargassum' seaweed, and how can I best avoid it during my visit?

-Is it better to exchange money before I go, or will I get a good rate on the island?
+Is it better to exchange money for Mexican Pesos before I go, or use ATMs/credit cards in Cozumel?

 What is the cheapest month to visit Cozumel, Mexico?